mitjans/Angular-HoliDog-API-Demo/README.md

 # HoliDog Web Application

-This is a web application created using Angular and Typescript for the HoliDog coding challenge, using its API.
+This is a web application created with Angular and Typescript for the HoliDog coding challenge, using its API.

 # Some screenshots